jwaspin/luca-ledger/README.md

 # Luca Ledger

 Luca Ledger provides a simple user interface for tracking financial transactions through a basic ledger.
+The goal is to provide an easy to use interface for financial planning and budgeting through the point of view of accounts and transactions.

 *If more information is desired in this README, please open an issue and provide a brief description about the type of information desired.*